• ISSN 1008-505X

 不同生物炭用量下锌肥提高冬小麦锌吸收及土壤供锌能力的效应

-Effects of biochar application rates on zinc fertilizer efficacy: enhancing zinc uptake IN winter wheat and soil zinc supply capacity
+Effects of biochar application rates on zinc fertilizer efficacy: enhancing zinc uptake in winter wheat and soil zinc supply capacity

 • 摘要: